 Although the island has many spectacular beaches, Borkumriff sandbank is a favourite amongst both locals and visitors.
 Naturalists and photographers love to observe the families of seals which bask on the sandy beach soaking up the sun.
 Due to the unique climate of the region this area of the island is home to a unique variety of flora and fauna who inhabit the dunes, flowering meadows and open water pools.
 Rare orchids can be found here that grow nowhere else in the world, making Borkum a popular destination for botanists.

 The long unspoilt beach offers a great place to relax on a sunny day and is a popular tourist spot in summer.
-A video featuring the dunes in high summer can be seen below:

 2. The old lighthouse